soukaryag/xaiv/README.md

 ## Looking Forward

 Like any hackathon project, the app is quite rushed.
-When testing it out, take any malfunctions or unfinished sections with a grain of salt.
-The core group decision making functionality works, and the app makes a simplistic use of the blockchain to store data.
-Blockchain programming was a new experience for us, and getting even a basic application to work has been difficult.
-In the future, we wish to expand our use of Solana to the point of being unique, necessary, and meaningful.
-This isn't the first "decider" app anyone's ever made, but the way we intend to store and make use of its data is unprecedented.
-Hopefully, what we've programmed so far using Solana serves as a convincing proof of concept for our use case.
+When testing it out, please interpret any malfunctions or empty pages with a grain of salt :).
+The core group decision making functionality works, and the app makes (a currently simplistic) use of the blockchain to store data.
+Blockchain programming was a new experience for us, and getting even a basic application to work within the time constraints has been difficult.
+Ideally, with more time, we'd expand our implementation of Solana to be necessary and meaningful.
+This isn't the first "decider" app anyone's ever made, but the way we intend to store and make use of its data by-products is unprecedented.
+Hopefully, what we've programmed so far using Solana serves as a convincing *proof of concept*, if nothing else.

 ## Use